 Pedro Diaz Payno - SYIS-EU Secretary

-Pedro J. Díaz Payno holds a PhD in Bioengineering from Trinity College Dublin, Ireland.
-His PhD thesis, supervised by Prof. Daniel J. Kelly, is focused on the use of tissue-specific ECM derived materials for osteochondral tissue engineering.
+Pedro holds a PhD in Bioengineering from Trinity College Dublin, Ireland.
+His PhD thesis, supervised by Prof. Daniel J. Kelly, was focused on the use of tissue-specific ECM derived materials for osteochondral tissue engineering.
 Currently, Pedro is enrolled as postdoctoral researcher in the RegMed4D project of the Medical Delta consortium in the groups of Prof. Gerjo Van Osh (ErasmusMC) and Prof. Amir Zadpoor (TUDelft) in the Netherlands.
+The work is focused on the development of 4D Bioprinting technology for tissue engineering.

 Pedro received his MSc in Biotechnology from Universidad Francisco de Vitoria (Spain) and BSc from Athlone Institute of Technology (Ireland).
 He did his undergraduate projects in Bioinformatics at the National Oncology Research Centre (Spain) and in the Proteomic department at Fundación Jiménez Díaz Hospital (Spain).
 He also received a MSc. by Research in Trinity College Dublin (Ireland).